 Frozen Chittenango Falls surrounded by treesCredit: @upstatedaytripper on Instagram

 Admire the scenic beauty of 167-foot Chittenango Falls in Cazenovia.
 Formed 10,000 years ago as the result of glacial sculpting over 400 million-year-old bedrock, this waterfall is a must-see for winter.
 The popular gorge trail does close for the winter months, so head to the viewing platform in the parking lot to view the falls in all their icy beauty.
-Admission is $5 per car.
+Entry is $5 per car, but is only collected Memorial Day-Labor Day.

 Letchworth State Park (Greater Niagara)